NEIAAC/plannei/README.md

 - The app is automatically built by a pipeline with every release, so we provide **direct download links** for most operating systems.

-- If you run into issues with the downloads below, or if the app does not launch, you can always run it as a developer using [these](https://github.com/NEIAAC/plannei?tab=readme-ov-file#development-%EF%B8%8F) instructions.
+- If you run into issues with the downloads below, or if the app does not launch, you can always run it as a developer using [these](#development-%EF%B8%8F) instructions.
 It's especially easy if you already have Python installed!

+- Detailed usage instructions can be found in the [wiki](https://github.com/NEIAAC/plannei/wiki) page.

+- See the [example](./example/) directory for demo files.

 - ### Windows 🪟